Joseph Brotherton

-Joseph Brotherton (22 May 1783 – 7 January 1857) was a reforming British politician, Nonconformist minister and pioneering vegetarian.
-He has been described as the first vegetarian member of parliament.
+Joseph Brotherton (22 May 1783 – 7 January 1857) was an English reforming politician, Bible Christian minister, and a pioneering vegetarian activist.
+He was Salford's first MP and has been described as the first vegetarian member of parliament.

 Biography

+Early life and family

-He was born in Whittington, near Chesterfield, Derbyshire, and was the son of John Brotherton, an excise collector, and his wife Mary.
-In 1789 the family moved to Salford, Lancashire, where John Brotherton established a cotton and silk mill.
+Brotherton was born in Whittington, near Chesterfield, Derbyshire, and was the son of John Brotherton, an excise collector, and his wife Mary Broomhead.
+In 1789 the family moved to Salford, Lancashire, where his father established a cotton and silk mill.